koraytugay/koraytugay.github.io/content/various/maven.md

 mvn exec:java
 ```

 This plugin also comes with another goal: `exec`.
-The official documentation clearly explains the usage, and this is what basically maven is about actually.
+The official documentation clearly explains the usage, and __this is pretty much what Maven is all about__.
 Finding plugins, the relevant goals, and configuring / invoking them.

 Another super helpful plugin is the [Apache Maven Help Plugin](https://maven.apache.org/plugins/maven-help-plugin/), check it out!